broadinstitute/vault-datamanagement/README.md

 sbt assembly
 ```

-Execute the jar with the path to the jar and path for the config file:
+After manually creating or updating the temporary database using the command above, execute the jar with the path to the jar and path for the config file:
 ```bash
 java \
     -Dconfig.file=src/main/resources/application.conf \